 When it comes to weight loss, there are reasons that the diets, tips, and tricks you’ve tried before haven’t worked.
 Perhaps you have trouble following the strict guidelines or unappealing nature of the latest fad diet.
 You need something that you can make a part of your regimen for the long haul, not a fleeting trend.
 Luckily for you, the DNA test results bundle will come in handy by suggesting ways to maintain the recommendations found within it.

 Portion control is a huge trend when it comes to trying to lose weight.
 But it isn’t just junk food that poses a danger to your weight.
 Many don’t realize that even healthy food options can be problematic in large quantities as well.
 The old adages “everything in moderation” and “too much of a good thing is a bad thing” still ring true.
-Just because something is considered a healthy food does not mean you should eat as much as you want of that food.
+Just because something is considered a healthy food does not mean you should eat as much as you want of it.
 Rather, you should aim to abide by not just the ingredients but the portions denoted in your personalized DNA test results.

-Individuals who drastically cut calories for a prolonged period of time—for instance, under 1,000 kcals per day—can have significant decreases in metabolic rate that may last up to 6 months or more.
-17 However, most individuals do not cut their calories back enough to induce these changes—there are other factors in play, such as muscle loss, change in TEE due to decreased needs, and changes in the regulation of ghrelin, which increases hunger and makes a person more prone to over-consuming calories.
+Individuals who drastically cut calories for a prolonged period of time—for instance, under 1,000 kcals per day—can have significant decreases in metabolic rate that may last up to 6 months or more.17 However, most individuals do not cut their calories back enough to induce these changes—there are other factors in play, such as muscle loss, change in TEE due to decreased needs, and changes in the regulation of ghrelin, which increases hunger and makes a person more prone to over-consuming calories.

 Additionally, without enough food to fuel the various complex bodily processes, your body will break down muscle for its coveted energy.
 This is the opposite of what you want, seeing as you are trying to lose fat and tone your muscles.
 In addition, you’ll likely feel hungrier and binge on the closest snack, whether it’s on your recommended foods list or not.
 Thus, it’s important to work your DNA test results into your normal life so you can get accustomed to the lifestyle changes they encourage.